anchittandon-create/AI-TeleSuite/src/PROJECT_DESCRIPTION.md

     *   `product`, `customerCohort`, `etPlanConfiguration?`, `salesPlan?`, `offer?`, `agentName?`, `userName?`.
     *   `knowledgeBaseContext: string` (Combined context, prioritizing direct file info).
 4.  **Genkit Flow Execution (`generatePitch` wrapping `generatePitchFlow`):**
-    *   Calls `ai.generate()` using `googleai/gemini-1.5-flash-latest`.
+    *   Calls `ai.generate()` using `googleai/gemini-1.5-flash-latest` (with a fallback to `gemini-2.0-flash`).
     *   **Prompt:** Detailed instructions to act as a "GenAI-powered telesales assistant."
 Includes user inputs and the `knowledgeBaseContext`.
 See prompt in `pitch-generator.ts`.
         *   **Key AI Instructions:**
             *   Strictly use `knowledgeBaseContext` (prioritizing any "UPLOADED FILE CONTEXT" section if present) for all product features, benefits, pricing.
             *   If "UPLOADED FILE CONTEXT" is present and AI cannot process the file type (where content wasn't pre-extracted), state this in `notesForAgent`.
-            *   If context is sparse for any pitch section, state this in the section and refer agent to KB/source.
+            *   If context is sparse for any pitch section, state this in the section and refer agent to KB/source file.
             *   Avoid repetition between pitch sections.
             *   Populate ALL fields in `GeneratePitchOutputSchema` distinctly.
             *   Format `fullPitchScript` as AGENT dialogue (450-600 words), integrating all components, using placeholders.